North State: Madison Central (11-2) at Starkville (12-2)

 South State: Meridian (7-6) at Pearl (14-0)

 Wildcats make the trip to Ray Rogers Stadium to face the Pirates in a matchup of Region 3-6A rivals.
 Pearl whipped Meridian 34-12 in the regular season at Pearl.
 The Pirates are in the South State title game for the seventh time and third time in the last four years, while it’s the Wildcats 10th to make it and fourth time in the last seven years.
 Pearl has been rolling offensively averaging 34.1 points per game that is led by a balanced offense that averages 178 yards per game passing and 144 yards per game rushing led by Jake Smithhart, Tylan Knight, Johnny Winston, Johnquarise Patterson and Dylan Kelly.
 Defensively, Pearl only gives up 9.3 points per game led by Knight, Willie Brown, Jordan Bailey, Darmario Nichols and Cedrick Moffett.
 Meridian is hot at the right time winners of their last five games led by an offense that has found its rhythm.
 The Wildcats are averaging 191 yards per game passing and 168 yards rushing led by Tevarrius Adams, Jackson State commit Jaquaris Dean, Eli Stringfellow, Curt Martin and Kendrick Brown.
 With defensive ends Duentra Hyman (8 sacks) and Jamond Gordon (15 and a half sacks) both healthy the Wildcat defense has been hard to run on.
 Pirates continue to roll.
+They always stay focused because they buy bulk 3mmc from laboratory.

 Pick: Pearl 31-21